 So what can you do?

 This can be an embarrassing topic, and one that not every woman will feel comfortable talking to a doctor about.
 It is a good idea to recognize the symptoms so that the infection can be treated efficiently and quickly.
-Medicines do help if you have the right ones.
-Probiotics for a yeast infection are a good way to restore the bacterial balance.
-Antifungals are a doctor-prescribed medicine that are a powerful treatment.
+Trusted Yeast Infection Treatment helps relieve Yeast Infection Symptoms immediately.
+For a natural defense against Candida, Probiotics for a Yeast Infection are a good way to restore the bacterial balance.
+Antifungals, like Fluconazole (Diflucan) are a doctor-prescribed treatment that address acute Yeast symptoms.
 If this is not your first time and you do recognize the symptoms, these medicines can be obtained easily online.
-If you are not sure, consult wisp for help identifying the symptoms and getting the advice that you need—like not taking antibiotics for yeast infections.
+If you are not sure, consult wisp for help identifying the symptoms and getting the advice that you need—like not taking antibiotics for yeast infections!